mansa-team/intrinsic-value-strategy/README.md

 ## License

-GNU GENERAL PUBLIC LICENSE MODIFIED v1.0 - Mansa Team.
+GPL 3.0 MODIFIED Mansa Team's License.
 See LICENSE for details.